jonathannocek/cs256-sim/README.md

 # 256sim

+## Note

+This project was developed by the professor with contributions from myself and another student.
+The original repository is found [here](https://github.com/liffiton/256sim).

+## Overview

 256sim is a CPU simulator for the student-designed ISAs from CS 256 (Computer Organization and Architecture) at Illinois Wesleyan University.
 Each year, students design a new ISA from scratch (though heavily influenced by MIPS,